Victorian Railways E type carriage: Current status

 As noted above, Barwon and Glenelg were most likely scrapped in 1967.

 SteamRanger in South Australia initially had Angas, Coliban, Finnis, Inman, and Tambo.
 Of those, Finnis has always been in operational condition, both before and after the move from Dry Creek to the Victor Harbor line.
 However, in 1995, Angas was sold for use on the Yorke Peninsula Tourist Railway.
 When that operation closed in 2009, the car was sold to Australian Train Movers, and transferred to Londonderry, New South Wales.
 In 2011, it was delivered to Little Forest Country Cottages in the Southern Highlands of New South Wales and, by the end of 2012, it had been restored as bed and breakfast accommodation.

 Tambo was sold to West Coast Railway in the mid-1990s, and delivered to their Ballarat East depot in 1996.
-When West Coast Railway closed in 2004, the car was sold privately and it has since been restored to operational condition, though half-converted to a parlor-car style, similar to Yarra and Murray.
+When West Coast Railway closed in 2004, the car was sold privately and it has since been restored to operational condition, though half-converted to a parlor car style, similar to Yarra and Murray.
 It runs on the Victorian Goldfields Railway (VGR).
 Acheron was allocated to the VGR in August 2017 and returned to service following restoration in 2022.Coliban and Inman were sold in 1997-98 and transferred by road to Steamrail Victoria, operating out of the West Block of the Newport Workshops.
 There, they joined Werribee and Indi.
 Most of the cars are now serviceable.
 Also at Newport, 707 Operations has Buchan under restoration, and it was joined by Wando in 2017.
 Torrens is in the Newport Railway Museum and, as of 2021, its internal and external restoration was progressing.
+As of 2026, Wando is now with Steamrail Victoria, used as a crew car.

 In the early 1990s, the majority of the Train of Knowledge consist, including sleeping carriages Wando, Acheron, Pekina, and Loddon, was allocated to the Seymour Railway Heritage Centre.
 The first three were deemed surplus to requirements in 2017, with Acheron transferred to the Victorian Goldfields Railway, Pekina to the Overland Museum in Nhill, and Wando to 707 Operations.

 In 2010, Onkaparinga was restored to early its 1950s condition at the Port Dock Rail Museum.

 In 1986, Baderloo was noted as being in poor condition and, in 2003, it was sold to Jim Emmett of the Mount Lofty railway station.
 The carriage was to be stabilised and transferred to the gardens of station, for restoration as a static exhibit.
 The move was called off because of difficulties in arranging transport, so the vehicle remained in Littlehampton, wrapped in tarps.

 Dargo is currently undercover on private property.